jessedesimone/python_basic/README.md

 # python_basic
-Collection of basic python scripts
+Collection of basic python scripts and functions